 - Ratings: Fully customizable, you can add a measurement component to your objectives.
 Since all Objectives data is full exportable and can be worked with externally, this option can be useful if Objective evaluation is part of the performance management decision making process (merit increases, promotions, etc).

 - Completion Percentage: An alternative to the status option, also allowing for more quantitative approach to measuring an objective's success.

 - Icons: On by default, you can have thematic based icons for your goals.
 Useful for telling objectives apart, but you can of course disable.

-- Weighting: Useful for communicate priority.
-As an example: Say a manger assigns their reports three objective for a quarter but wants them to have an understanding of which should require more of their time and energy- With this option the manager could assign one a weight of 60%, another of 30%, and the last as 10%.
+- Weighting: Useful for communicating priority.
+As an example: Say a manger assigns their reports three objectives for a quarter but wants them to have an understanding of which should require more of their time and energy- With this option the manager could assign one a weight of 60%, another of 30%, and the last as 10%.

-Depending on how you define the "Who gets to create and edit Objectives" section of the process step in cycle creation, your timeline will play an important role for your team members.
+Depending on how you define the "Who gets to create and edit Objectives" section of the process step in cycle creation, your timeline will play an crucial role for your team members.

 For instance, if only managers can create and edit goals, only a timeline relevant to that workflow will appear here.
 But by default you essentially have these things to consider: